-New Zealand’s coast is dotted with stunning beaches, and some astonishing stretches of coastline highlight black and gold sand.
+Delight in at least one stunning beach on your New Zealand vacation.
+The coast is dotted with beautiful beaches, and some astonishing areas highlight black and gold sand.
 You can sit beneath sunsets that dip and blaze across the sky.
 Enjoy pristine coves where the sunshine and turquoise water is well-loved by locals.
 Consider a picnic dinner followed by stargazing.
 Here are some top picks, but every beach in New Zealand is a beauty.
-Delight in at least one on your New Zealand vacation.

 Share this Graphic On Your Site

 Giant, round boulders sit on the shore.
 They measure over six feet in diameter and weigh several tons each.
 The Moeraki Boulders seem to have been plopped on this part of the coast like cookie batter pushed off a spoon onto a baking sheet.
 But, they’re actually rock formations that formed 60 million years ago, and their unusual shape is due to the forces of erosion.
 They look like a sculpture and are unique to Koekohe.
 The large beach-ball rocks invite you to play.
 Stand on top of one, and take pictures.

 When this beachfront property came up for sale in 2016, 40,000 New Zealanders (Kiwi’s) sprang into action.
 They raised money to buy it and gifted it to the Department of Conservation.
 At the top of the South Island, this sublime beach is surrounded by dense native bush.
 Its waters are turquoise, and the sand is golden.
 Rightly called “The People’s Beach,” it is deep in the Abel Tasman National Park in Golden Bay.
 Restoration and protection of the eco-system is underway, and coastal birds nest nearby.